To Go Further

 console(myCar.brand) // -> Ford

-Constructors can also take parameters, which are used to initialise attributes:
+Constructors can also take parameters which are used to initialise attributes:

 class Vehicle